jbbgameich/jbbgameich.github.io/debian-pm/index.md

 <a class="w3-margin-right w3-button w3-white w3-border" href="https://gitlab.com/debian-pm">Source code on GitLab</a>

 ### How to use this repository

+The packages are intended to be used on a Debian testing base.

 The repository is signed.
 The key can be automatically updated, because it's also a package in the repository.
 For the first-time install, you need to download and install the package manually, afterwards it will be updated using apt.
 Installing the key this way is reasonably secure, thanks to HTTPS.
 <div class="w3-code notranslate">
 	wget https://jbb.ghsq.ga/debpm/pool/main/d/debian-pm-repository/debian-pm-archive-keyring_20210819_all.deb